To be able to invest in the stock market, a person needs to open an account via a stockbroker or online share dealing

 - Speed and reliability – You want your broker to be able to execute your trades in a quick and simple manner whilst also offering you tight spreads to ensure you don’t overpay.

 - Market availability – Different brokers and platforms offer differing market coverages.
 With some brokers, one is able to only invest in UK shares whilst other brokers have much wider availability in terms of being able to invest in most shares across the developed world.

 - Information availability – Some brokers offer information and data to help in your research process whilst others offer an execution-only service where no such data is provided.
 In today’s world, most of the data can be found for free over the internet.

 - Customer Service – Different brokers and platforms offer differing levels of customer service.
 You want one that is tailored to your needs.
 Platforms with higher customer service ratings tend to charge more.

 - Customer Satisfaction – What other customers think of the product offered, check out Trustpilot and Reviews.io.

 - Security – This should be a high priority as after all you are dealing with your life savings.
 First, ensure you are dealing with a reputable stockbroker which is regulated by the Financial Conduct Authority (FCA).
 When entering any type of personal information on your online broker’s website, make sure you see that you are on a secure network, which will be evident if you see http: replaced by https: before the URL.
 You should also read and understand the site’s security policy, which usually includes guarantees to protect your account against any security breach or fraud.

 One needs to look at all the above criteria in order to decide on which party to use when buying shares.
 Different providers have different strengths and weaknesses.
 You need to choose the provider that is best for your specific circumstances.

-So if you would rather go and research a company via your own means as oppose to use your platform’s market research, there is no point paying the higher costs associated with the more expensive but greater market research broker.
+So if you would rather go and research a company via your own means as opposed to using your platform’s market research, there is no point paying the higher costs associated with the more expensive but greater market research broker.